BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 There are many ways to run Nexus.
 Our public Sandbox is running @ref:[here](https://sandbox.bluebrainnexus.io/web/) and you can use it to test Nexus on small, non-sensitive data.
 Our @ref:[tutorial](getting-started/try-nexus.md) can help you to run Nexus step by step.

 Meanwhile if you want to run it locally you might need to install @ref:[Docker](getting-started/running-nexus.md#docker) or @ref:[Minikube](getting-started/running-nexus.md#run-nexus-locally-with-minikube).
 You can also deploy Nexus @ref:[“on premise”](getting-started/running-nexus/index.html#on-premise-cloud-deployment), as a single instance or as a cluster.
-Blue Brain Nexus has also been deployed and tested on AWS and information on deploying in the Amazon cloud will be made available shortly.
+Blue Brain Nexus has also been deployed and tested on AWS using @ref:[Kubernetes](https://kubernetes.io/).

 ### How can I try Blue Brain Nexus without installing it?